bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

       Figure 3: Estimated mean using various importance sampling distributions.

     We can see that our first strategy (orange) of multiplying all durations isn't very good.
-Since we task, we distored the joint distribution too much causing issues.
+Since we task, we distorted the joint distribution too much causing issues.
 While it's convergence looks a bit smoother than the original case, it still takes around 500,000+ samples to converge.